-The concept of trap has been enriched by Steven Durlauf with a spatial dimension, which as also suggested by Benabou regarding the reproduction of inequality, itself strengthened by self-reinforcing processes of low level of education, poor schooling infrastructure, low levels of taxes and limited supply of public goods.
+The concept of trap has been enriched by Steven Durlauf with a spatial dimension, which as also suggested by Benabou regarding the reproduction of inequality3, itself strengthened by self-reinforcing processes of low level of education, poor schooling infrastructure, low levels of taxes and limited supply of public goods.
 The decision for an individual to acquire an education strongly depends on the prior existence of other educated members in a group.
 This interdependence of behaviour induces 'neighbourhood effects', which generate different types of groups that have different steady states (with/without educated members).
-This interdependence and social interaction may be intertemporal, i.e. it affects future social interactions.
+This interdependence may be intertemporal, i.e. it affects future social interactions.
 The dynamics of these combinations explain persistent income inequality: in Durlauf's (1996) model they create incentives for wealthier families to segregate themselves into economically homogeneous neighbourhoods.
 Economic stratification combines with neighbourhood effects: their reciprocal feedback transmit different types of economic status across generations.
 These processes also explain the persistence of poverty in particular areas (such as American inner cities) (Durlauf 2003).
 It is this concept of neighbourhood that for Durlauf allows for the understanding of why poverty traps exist and persist.
 Poverty traps are here defined as a community that if composed initially by poor members, will remain poor over generations.
-Persistent racial inequality had been explained with similar concepts.
-Durlauf indeed views ethnicity as "a sort of neighbourhood in social space" (Durlauf 2003, p.
-5).

-&lt;sup>1 The lack of demographic transition in Sub-Saharan Africa, in contrast with other parts of the world, is indeed a key dimension of the poverty trap of this region: e.g., in Uganda in 2006 is still seven children per woman.
+2 The lack of demographic transition in Sub-Saharan Africa, in contrast with other parts of the world, is indeed a key dimension of the poverty trap of this region.

-&lt;sup>2 E.g., Benabou (2000) on the difference between the US and Europe.
+3 E.g., Benabou (2000) on the difference between the US and Europe.